LihleDon/LihleDon/README.md

-# Welcome to My GitHub! 👋
+# Welcome to My GitHub 👋
 I’m an aspiring AWS professional targeting certifications in Solutions Architect and Data Engineer by May 2025.
 I’m building expertise in AWS cloud services, Python, and data engineering through hands-on projects like [NxtGen](https://github.com/LihleDon/NxtGen).

 ### Focus Areas